ocurity/dracon/components/consumers/dependency-track/README.md

 This producer imports SBOM results from Dracon producers into [owasp/dependency-track](https://owasp.org/www-project-dependency-track/).
 It ignores all other results as dependency-track does not do vulnerability management and Dracon does not have any VEX producers yet.

-You can use this producer to generate or keep up to date SBOMs for your projects.
+You can use this consumer to generate or keep up to date SBOMs for your projects.

+This consumer recognises the annotation from the codeowners enricher and will add a project tag with each username found in the codeowners annotations.
+The tag format is `Owner:<username>`

 ## Testing without Dracon